vtramo/java-problems/README.md

 # Java Problems

-In this repository you can find problems of any kind solved with Java
+In this repository you can find problems of any kind solved with Java.

 | Problem Name                                                                                                   | Difficulty |
 |----------------------------------------------------------------------------------------------------------------|------------|